-Croatia: Moody’s has improved prognosis for rating of HEP power utility company10.
-December 2013. / SEE Energy News
+Croatia: Moody’s has improved prognosis for rating of HEP power utility company, SEE Energy News

 Moody’s affirmed today the current rating of Croatian Electric Power (HEP) Ba2 and improved prognosis of ‘negative’ to ‘stable’ rating thanks to the measures taken to improve liquidity.
 The agency allocated implementation of a series of medium-term standby credit arrangements where the HEP gained “a better overview of the financing and the ability to withstand a possible long-term closure of the market,” the statement said.